exercism/problem-specifications/exercises/matching-brackets/introduction.md

 Much of its syntax is familiar, but you notice _lots_ of brackets, braces and parentheses.
 Despite the Bracketeer™ being powerful, it lacks flexibility.
 If the source code has any unbalanced brackets, braces or parentheses, the Bracketeer™ crashes and must be rebooted.
-To avoid such a scenario, you start writing code that can verify the balance of brackets, braces, and parentheses before attempting to run it on the Bracketeer™.
+To avoid such a scenario, you start writing code that can verify that brackets, braces, and parentheses are balanced before attempting to run it on the Bracketeer™.